Hakuraku District

 "Most of them are.
 Except for the guy who owns the stationary shop.
 He's got a nasty disposition."

-They finished the evening with three shokais between them.
+They finished the evening with three intros between them.

-"Looks like we do pretty good together," Michaels said.
-"Not to knock old companions, but Marchant Chourou was so shy even getting him to pass tracts was a major accomplishment.
-He always felt bad about it, too, but getting him to talk to anybody was practically impossible.
-One time, he gave a tract to some guy, and the guy stopped and wanted to ask him a question about it and I swear Marchant just about sank right through the cracks in the sidewalk.
-I really felt sorry for the him."
+“Looks like we do pretty good together,” Michaels said.
+“Not to knock old companions, but Marchant Choro was so shy even getting him to pass tracts was a major accomplishment.
+He felt plenty bad about it too.
+But getting him to talk to anybody was practically impossible.
+One time, he gave a tract to some guy, and the guy stopped and wanted to ask him a question about it and I swear Marchant about sank right through the cracks in the sidewalk.
+I really felt sorry for him.”

 "He was my last senior.
 When did you know him?"